pombredanne/rematch-1/docs/usage.rst

 Matching and Data Upload
 ++++++++++++++++++++++++

-Match results and filter scripts
+Match Results and Filter Scripts
 ++++++++++++++++++++++++++++++++